nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Deleting a contact `delete contact`
 Allows you to delete a contact from the contact list.

-Firstly, type 'delete' in the command line as seen below, followed by the category type which is the contact.
+Firstly, type `delete` in the command line as seen below, followed by the category type which is the contact.
 Afterwards, key in the corresponding index of the contact you would like to delete.
 Press 'Enter' to execute it.

 ![delete_contact_command](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/delete_contact_command.png)